christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Christianity is a Flavian Dynasty hijacking of one of the religions that were invented at the Alexandrian School in Egypt.
 The Alexandrian School was a religion-making factory that was set up by Ptolemy Soter.
 The Serapis cult, Judaism, Gnosticism, Valentinianism, Christianity, Hermeticism, Mithraism, Manichaeism, Mandaeism, and many other religions originated from there.

 Religion was the technology that the Ptolemaic dynasty used to control the vast and disparate populations they ruled and they created religions in every single conquered land.
-They would take local customs and create a syncretic man-god representing the Ptolemaic pharaoh.
+They would take local customs and create a syncretic man-god representing the Ptolemaic pharaoh (the principle of 'Interpretatio Graeca').
 This system had one primary function: to psychologically pacify conquered populations and prevent unified rebellion.
 They would package these religions as sects of local religions because getting people to abandon their religions for a new one is an impossible task.
 However, there are thousands of sects of major religions today, many with different prophets (e.g., Christianity as Judaism's "fulfillment").

 Beyond the surface-level imperial fiction, all these Alexandrian School religions contained the same psychological weapon at their core: centralized texts and priesthoods which makes a population easier to control through proxy, moral codes like submission, self-sacrifice, obedience, loyalty, divine judgment, the concept of hell, and monotheism which divides the population through binary thinking, ie., the opposition between good and evil, us vs them, left vs right, etc., which destroys tribalism/collectivism by splitting the population into two opposing groups.
 These religions were also likely designed to segment the populations by class, culture, and region to prevent unified resistance.
 For example, Mithraism was for military elites (requiring blood oaths, with a Mithraic initiate caste system and hierarchical structure).
 Serapism was for civilians (promising afterlife salvation).
 Christianity was for slaves ("turn the other cheek").